 "I was impressed with the thoughtful discussions regarding judicious and evidence-based use of medications…I came away from the course with the intent of being more thoughtful about ordering medications and testing."

-“I now confidently use less antibiotics, [have learned] not to avoid CPR, and make more judicious use of rheumatology testing.”
+“I now confidently use less antibiotics and make more judicious use of rheumatology testing.”

 "I want to practice at the highest level and also help my team of students and residents to the same.
 The updates will be incorporated into our current management plans."

 “To give just a few examples of the changes that this course has made in my practice: How I dose morphine drips at end-of-life, dosing and choice of DOACs, how I titrate and use antibiotics, diagnosis of rashes, lab studies in electrolyte abnormalities, adjustments in pain management meds, desensitization with med allergies, recs regarding bridging therapy, less use of steroids with PNA, SOFA score in sepsis.”

 “The entire program was outstanding.
 I was really impressed by the faculty.
 The information was fabulous.
 The staff were all approachable and nice.”